-Further information on access to government resources, including required security clearances, can be found in the Attorney-General's Department's Protective Security Policy Framework, Access to information policy.
+Further information on access to government resources, including required security clearances, can be found in the Department of Home Affairs' Protective Security Policy Framework, Access to information policy.

 Further information on access to highly sensitive government resources, including required briefings, can be found in the Government Security Committee's Australian Government Security Caveat Guidelines.
 This publication is available from the Protective Security Policy GovTEAMS community or the Australian Security Intelligence Organisation by email.